adambard/learnxinyminutes-docs/emacs.html.markdown

     Thus, when the Emacs manual talks about opening a new frame, this essentially means opening a new OS *window* containing an(other) instance of Emacs.
-  - The concepts conventionally known as copying and pasting are referred to as **killing** and **yanking**, respectively in Emacs parlance.
+  - The concepts conventionally known as cutting and pasting are referred to as **killing** and **yanking**, respectively in Emacs parlance.
   - The current position of the cursor is called the **point** in Emacs.